Franco Namibian Cultural Centre

 Brand elements

 Inspired by the integral role of the building in the construction of culture both in physical and intangible forms, Turipamwe drew inspiration from geometric shapes specific to the building in constructing letterforms to create the new logo and brand elements.
+The logo’s geometric construction allowed for both vertical and horizontal applications while maintaining its recognition.

 The former traditional colour pallet of dark blue and red was reexamined to one more forward-looking considering the varying centre activities and their digital applications.